 Young people are more likely to become severely depressed than any other age group.

-While about one in five adolescents have a diagnosable mental heath disorder, it still can be hard to tell if your child is struggling.
+While about 20% of adolescents have a diagnosable mental heath disorder, it still can be hard to tell if your child is struggling.

 About 20% of adolescents have a diagnosable mental health disorder